 On average, students take between five and six years to complete the PhD.

-Almost all students participate in mentored teaching experiences in their first two years and must perform satisfactorily.
+Almost all students participate in mentored teaching experiences during their first two years and must perform satisfactorily.
 Students must also make annual research presentations to their advisory committee, prepare a satisfactory dissertation research proposal, and pass an oral examination.